krzysztofzablocki/PropertyMapper/README.md

 If validation fails mapValues will return NO as a result, and you can use expanded method to get list of validation errors.

-Any validation errors will prevent whole mapping from happening, as data might be corrupted and we don't want partially updated data.
+Any validation errors will prevent mapping, as data might be corrupted and we don't want partially updated data.

 ### Built-in validations
 #### Strings